Discussing Torah matters because the Torah matters

 Genesis 23: Part of a Larger Portrait

 Genesis 23 begins with the death of Sarah in Hebron.
 Abraham gets word of her death and goes to weep over her.
-The language implies that they are separated when she passes away.
+The language implies that they are in separate places when she passes away.

 He goes to the Hittites in Hebron and there, at the city gates, he negotiates a real estate deal.
 Abraham has a certain cave in mind so he speaks directly to the property owner.
 The owner prices the property at 400 shekels.
 A high price according to all commentators, but without complaint Abraham pays the 400 shekels in full.
 Having acquired the property, he buries his wife in the cave at the end of the field.
 In time, this cave will become the burial site of Abraham himself, as well as that of Isaac and Rebekah and even Jacob and Leah.
 Today the cave––a very holy site––can be visited in Hebron.

-This deserves a little unpacking.
+This deserves some unpacking.
 First, a look at Jerusalem.
-We see Jerusalem through Sarah: Sarah passes away and her tent is vacated, though Isaac and his bride will, in time, inhabit his mother’s tent (Genesis 24:67).
-Sarah is a mother, and note how Jesus personifies Jerusalem as a mother:
+We see Jerusalem through Sarah: Sarah is a mother and note how Jesus personifies Jerusalem as a mother:

 Genesis 24: Eliezer and the Holy Spirit

-Weighing in at 67 verses, Genesis 24 is the most heavyweight chapter in all of Genesis.
+Weighing in at 67 verses, Genesis 24 is the biggest chapter in all of Genesis.

 Genesis 24 reminds me of a scene where two guys are flying over the Pacific Ocean in a commercial airliner.
-Hours and hours go by, and one guy keeps looking out the window.
-Finally he turns to the other guy and says, “Man, the ocean is big.”
+Hours and hours go by.
+One guy keeps looking out the window when, finally, he turns to the other guy and says, “Man, the ocean is big.”
 The other guy says, “Yeah and that’s just the top of it.”
-This chapter, the biggest in Genesis, is just like that: broad but very deep.
-Half-jokingly, I like to say that Genesis 24 is where God sits down and says, “I’d like to tell you a little bit about the Holy Spirit.”
+Genesis 24, the longest in Genesis, is just like that: big and broad but that’s just the top of it.
+Half-jokingly, I like to say Genesis 24 is when God sits down and says, “I’d like to tell you more about the Holy Spirit.”

 Who is Eliezer?